How does RouteNote Compare to other music distribution services?

 To start things off, RouteNote (as you are aware) is a free music distribution service, and pretty interestingly, they primarily focus on European talent.

-If you live in Germany or France and want a free way to distribute your music then I would say that this is the best avenue for you to proceed by in some ways!
+If you live in Germany or France and want a free way to distribute your music then I would say that this is the best avenue for you to proceed in some ways!

 When it comes to VAT and all that non-American style they're well accustomed.
 (Muricah!)